You are currently viewing Pumpkin Decor | Using An Old Pair of Jeans

 If you’ve had this on your wish list for a while, you’ll thank yourself for finally getting one!

-Applying Jeans To Pumpkin Decor
+Add Jeans Strips to Pumpkin Decor

 Prior to painting the pumpkin, I traced the top edge of the pumpkin onto a large paper plate.
-After cutting the opening out, I taped it onto the pumpkin.

 Applying the strips of jeans is super easy!

-Place a small amount of hot glue near the center of the paper plate.
 Then apply a strip of the cut jeans onto the glue.
 Repeat at the bottom edge of the pumpkin.

-(I poked a hole in the center with a pair of scissors to stick the fabric in.
-This will also be where you’ll attach the pumpkin stem at the end.)
+I also poked a hole in the center of the paper plate with a pair of scissors to stick the fabric in.

 As I began working around the top of the pumpkin, I decided to trim off the top edge of the denim strip at an angle, creating a triangle piece when cut off.